v12technology/fluxtion-quickstart/README.md

 ```

 A user supplied controller instance is registered with the stream processor.
 When
-the list of rooms to investigate is > 0, the list is pushed by the processor to
+the list of rooms to investigate is > 0, the list is pushed to
 the user controller class.

-The controller class also annotates a method as receiving
+To register an SMS endpoint the controller class annotates a method as receiving
 a String as an event.
-The processor will route String events to the controller class
+The processor will route any String to the controller class
+method.
  ```java
 public static class TempertureController {